Giants vs. Dodgers: Betting Trends, Records ATS, Home/Road Splits

 Giants vs. Dodgers: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The Los Angeles Dodgers and San Francisco Giants will play on Thursday at Dodger Stadium, at 10:10 PM ET, with Freddie Freeman and LaMonte Wade Jr among those expected to step up at the plate.
+The Los Angeles Dodgers versus San Francisco Giants game on Friday at 10:10 PM ET will showcase a pair of hot hitters in J.D.
+Martinez and Wilmer Flores.

-The Dodgers are -185 moneyline favorites in this matchup with the Giants (+150).
-The over/under for the matchup has been listed at 9 runs.
+The Dodgers are listed as -165 moneyline favorites in this matchup against the Giants (+140).
+The over/under is 9 runs for the contest (with -105 odds to go over and -115 odds to go under).

 Rep your team with officially licensed Giants gear!
 Head to Fanatics to find jerseys, shirts, and much more.